Noeda/caramia/README.md

-This is a library for real-time graphics for Haskell, using OpenGL 3.3.
+This is an OpenGL bindings library for real-time graphics for Haskell, using OpenGL 3.3.

 Requirements: